 FAQ: Can a light sensor be used with electric blind motors?

-A sunlight sensor can be used to activate our radio equipped blind and shade motors using RF (Radio Frequency) for transmission of a remote control signal.
+A sunlight sensor with a photocell can be used to activate our radio equipped blind and shade motors using RF (Radio Frequency) for transmission of a remote control signal.
 This is a four part article series on how to set up a light sensor.

 The MCS-1-RF wireless wall mounted light sensor transmits the radio signal to a small antenna in the motor, where a microprocessor decodes the signals to operate the blind motor.
-The sunlight sensor is able to memorize upper and lower light level motor triggers, corresponding to different degrees of sunlight, general daylight or artificial light.
+The sunlight sensor is able to respond to sunlight, general daylight or artificial light.

 The RF signal is also capable of passing through walls and in many cases can reach anywhere inside a typical home.